probinso/ppaml-eval-tools/doc/getting-started.md

 These will need to be set each time you run the PPAML tools, so be sure to add them to your ~/.bashrc or other script that is used to set up your environment.

+Now, unpack and configure the ppamltracer library.

+    % cd ~/ppaml/tracer
+    % tar xzvf ~/Downloads/tracer.tar.gz
+    % cd tracer

+We will install to the same place we installed libotf, and must indicate where the configure script can find the otfconfig program.

+    % OTFCONFIG=$HOME/ppaml/installTree/bin/otfconfig ./configure --prefix=$HOME/ppaml/installTree

+Now we can build and install:

+    % make
+    % make install

+At this point, we will need to also install the ppamltracer python bindings.
+All language bindings are provided in the bindings subdirectory of the ppamltracer archive.
+These can be installed via pip:

+    % cd bindings/python
+    % pip install --user .

+We now have all of the pre-requisite software installed for both the PPAML toolchain as well as the example solution to Challenge Problem 1.

 # Basic usage #